 No (JVET-AD0090 item 2)

+BoG discussion for this item was chaired by Sachin Deshpande.

+Revisit.

 Fix an asserted bug in the derivation of input pictures for the case when there are multiple input pictures for an NNPF activated for currCodedPic and currCodedPic is associated with a frame packing arrangement SEI message with fp_arrangement_type equal to 5, taking into account that there can be multiple pictures preceding an input picture in output order and there can also be no such pictures.
 (JVET-AD0090 item 2)

+BoG discussion for this item was chaired by Sachin Deshpande.

+BoG recommendation: Adopt the first part of item 2)f, not including the change that addresses that there can also be no such pictures.

 Specify that any multi-picture-input NNPF can only be used when all input pictures have the same dimensions after applying super resolution post-filter applicable to the input pictures, if any.
 (JVET-AD0057 item 6, JVET-AD0143 item 1)

 Specify in the VVC spec.
 (JVET-AD0057 item 6)